shumbul/Hacktoberfest-Guide/README.md

 </br>

-# 🌱 Contributing to hacktoberfest 2022
+# 🌱 Contributing to Hacktoberfest 2022

 </br>